-J. Allen Maines is a partner in Holland & Knight's Atlanta office and is a member of the firm's Litigation Section.
+J. Allen Maines is the executive partner in Holland & Knight's Atlanta office and is a member of the firm's Litigation Section.
 He focuses on major commercial litigation and arbitration, including securities and consumer class actions, mergers and acquisitions (M&A) disputes and disputes between competitors, and general fiduciary and business disputes.

 Before joining Holland & Knight, Mr. Maines served as the co-chair of his previous firm's global Litigation Department and as the chair of its Securities Litigation and Enforcement Practice.

 Prior to entering private practice, Mr. Maines served as a law clerk for James Wm.
-Moore, Sterling Professor of Law at Yale University, and author of "Moore's Federal Practice," a comprehensive treatise on U.S. federal practice and one of the most cited texts in the legal world.
+Moore, Sterling Professor of Law at Yale Law School, and author of "Moore's Federal Practice," a comprehensive treatise on U.S. federal practice and one of the most cited texts in the legal world.